Brown v. District of Columbia

 Court: U.S. Court of Appeals for the District of Columbia Circuit

-Overview: The brief supported a class of plaintiffs with physical disabilities seeking transition services from institutional to community-based living in D.C.
+The 2018 brief supported a class of plaintiffs with physical disabilities seeking transition services from institutional to community-based living in DC.
 The brief argued that transition services are vital to realize the promise of the ADA and that courts around the country have imposed binding obligations for effective transition services for people with disabilities and monitoring compliance for actual improvement.